 Actually, this was a result of sneaking the endorsement off the page.

 Earlier this evening, Gospel for Asia leadership posted a response to the Evangelical Council for Financial Accountability after the ECFA voted on October 2nd to terminate GFA’s membership.
-The statement:

 Our Response — ECFA